 - If you’ve received hand me down baby clothes from friends or family, you can start to organize baby clothes using this method.

 - Begin setting up your baby registry.
 You can always add items later.
 You will probably change your mind a few times, so just get it started for now.
-Don’t forget these baby registry items that people often miss!
+Don’t forget these baby registry items that are often overlooked!

 - Take some birth and breastfeeding courses.
 Check with your insurance to see what courses they offer for expecting moms.
 Milkology is a great online breastfeeding course!
 It’s like having a lactation consultant with you every step of the way!
 And this free prenatal course will help you get you ready for labor without ever leaving the house, or you can sign up for the complete course and take it with your partner!